dialchain/dial/dial.md

 # Distributed Immutable Assertions Log (DIAL)
 The DialChain is a distributed log with the main purpose of turning each inserted __declaration__ into an __immutable assertion__.
+The DialChain is unique in its kind of offering an __unlimited block size__ and a __deterministic ordering and execution protocol__ (__DETOX__).

 # Abstract
 A declaration can only be inserted into the log by a __validator__.
 Each validator is responsible for declarations it inserts into the log.
-But because the effect of a declaration can conflict with the effect of another declaration, validation of declarations must be performed prior to their insertion into the log.
+But because the effect of a declaration can conflicts with the effect of another declaration, validation of declarations must be performed prior to their insertion into the DialChain log.

-Our __Proof of Guaranntee Consensus__ ensures that the validator, if required, can cover damages caused by the insertion of the conflicting declaration.
+Our __Proof of Guarantee Consensus__ ensures that the validator, if required, can cover damages caused by the insertion of a conflicting declaration.

 Further, __Finality__ is achieved by ensuring that each inserted declaration is propagated to all __validators__ within a defined time frame called __Time Window__.
-All declarations of a closed time window are final, immutable assertions and non conflicting with each order.
+All declarations of a closed time window are final and non-conflicting with each order.
+Finality turns each declaration into an __immutable assertion__.

+The DialChain is unique in its kind of offering an unlimited block size and a deterministic ordering and execution protocol.
+This might sound negligeable at first but will later be proven essential for the sustainability of blockchain networks and the adoption of blockchain technology by other industries.

 # Terms

 ## Declaration
-A __declaration__ is a formal or explicit statement or announcement.
-Depending on its intent, a declaration can be signed by Zero, One or Many participants.
+A declaration is a formal or explicit statement or announcement.
+Depending on its intent, a declaration can be signed by zero, one or many participants.
 Even the process of inserting a file into the DialChain log is a declaration.

-Signatures of a declaration can be embedded into the same declaration file, or provided in external signature files.
-Our __Incremental Signature Design__ allows multiple parties to sequentially sign the same file.
+Many signatures of the same declaration can be embedded into the same file or provided by external signature files.
+Our __Universal Data Block Identifier__ makes it easy to reshuffle signed data blocks.
+This allows for signatures of declarations to occur sequentially or parallelly.

 ## Assertion
-An __assertion__ is a confident and forceful statement of fact or belief.
+An assertion is a confident and forceful statement of fact or belief.
 It is our foundation of trust.
-Once finalized, a declaration becomes an __immutable assertion__.
+Once finalized, a declaration becomes an immutable assertion.

 ## Finality
-__Finality__ is achieved by ensuring that each inserted declaration is propagated to all __validators__ within a defined time frame called __Time Window__.
+Finality is achieved by ensuring that each inserted declaration is propagated to all validators within a defined time frame called __Time Window__.

-With our __Proof of Guarantee__ consensus, consumer of the declaration (e.g. payee) will not need to wait for the finality of the transaction.
-A simple __Counter Proof of Insertion__ into the log will provide the necessary trust to proceed forward with the transaction.
+With our __Proof of Guarantee__ consensus, consumer of the declaration (e.g., payee) will not need to wait for the finality of the transaction.
+A simple __Counter Proof of Publication__ into the log will provide the necessary trust to proceed forward with the transaction.

 ## Participant
-A participan is an entity that controls a private key.
-This private key will be used to sign declarations.
+A participant is a [decentralized identifier](https://www.w3.org/TR/did-core/) registered with the DialChain.
+Despite other blockchain networks, presenting a public key is not sufficient to represent an identity on the DialChain.

+## Organization
+An organization is a DID controlled by zero or more participants.
+An organization defines procedures and associated decision (signature) rules.

 ## Account
-An account is an entity that controlls a certain association.
-An account can controll a monetary stream (balance), another acccount can controll an email address, a phone number.
+An account is a DID that holds an asset.
+An account can be controlled by either a participant or an organization.

-An account can be controlled by more than one participant, in which case the account is called an organization.

-## Organization
-An organization is an account controlled by zero or more participants.
-An organization defines procedures and associated deccision (signature) rules.

 ## Validator
-A validator is a participant that can insert a declaration into the DialChain log by the mean of signing the __publishing declaration__ and sharing the file with all other validators.
+A validator is an organization that can insert a declaration into the DialChain log by the mean of signing the __publishing declaration__ and sharing the file with all other validators.

 ## Service Provider
-Beside validators, the DialChain will define many other type of service providers.
+Beside validators, the DialChain will define many other types of service providers.

 ## Service Record
 Service providers publish their service records in the DialChain log, including their service addresses and prices.

+## Intent Request
+An intent request is generally sent by a participant to a service provider to enquire on the price of a service.
+The response of an intent request is binding for the service provider.

 # Economics